The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 November to April.
 Full stop.

-The dry season brings temperatures between 21-28°C, lower humidity, and — crucially — you're outside hurricane season, which runs June through November.
-I've been in Havana in August.
-The humidity is suffocating, the afternoon rains are torrential, and the mosquitoes are medieval.
+The dry season brings temperatures between 21-28°C, lower humidity, and — crucially — days outside hurricane season, which runs June through November.
+Come in August and you'll find suffocating humidity, torrential afternoon rains, and mosquitoes of near-medieval determination.

 January and February are peak tourist months.
 March and April give you the same weather with slightly fewer crowds and better availability at casas particulares.